 source : 出入国在留管理庁(https://www.moj.go.jp/isa/applications/ssw/zairyuarchive.html)

-In addition, foreign workers who have completed the Technical Intern Training Program can transition to the SSW Program.
-Experience gained through technical training is recognized, and part of the SSW 1 test is exempted, making the transition relatively smooth.
-This allows foreign workers to continue working in Japan for a longer period after completing their internships, with opportunities for job changes and career advancement.
+In addition, foreign nationals who have completed technical intern training can transition to the Specified Skilled Worker System.
+Experience gained through technical intern training is recognized, and some tests for Specified Skilled Worker (i) may be exempted, making the transition relatively smooth.
+This allows them to continue working in Japan for a longer period as Specified Skilled Workers after completing technical intern training, expanding opportunities for job changes and career advancement.

 2-1 Job Description

-The Specified Skilled Worker in "Industrial Product Manufacturing" includes 10 categories: Machining and Metal Processing, Electrical and Electronic Equipment Assembly, Metal Surface Treatment, Paperboard and Corrugated Box Manufacturing, Concrete Product Manufacturing, RPF Manufacturing, Ceramic Product Manufacturing, Printing and Bookbinding, Textile Product Manufacturing, and Sewing.
+Specified Skilled Worker “Industrial Product Manufacturing” includes 10 categories: Machining and Metal Processing, Electrical and Electronic Equipment Assembly, Metal Surface Treatment, Paperboard and Corrugated Box Manufacturing, Concrete Product Manufacturing, RPF Manufacturing, Ceramic Product Manufacturing, Printing and Bookbinding, Textile Product Manufacturing, and Sewing.

 Machining and Metal Processing